iKenndac/new-blog/content/posts/2023-01-04-identity-crisis.md

 The freedom gained from letting go of the "this single app must earn all of the revenue and if it doesn't I'm a failure" mindset has allowed me to poke at an idea for a new app that's been rattling around in my head for years.
 Indie Developer Daniel would have just jumped right in and started writing code, but Business Owner Daniel is here now.
 We did market research with user surveys and questionnaires, feeling out the market a little.
 We put together sample marketing, figuring out who this might be marketed towards and what features would be important to them.
 We had screenshots and adverts before a single line of code was written — and then I wrote a small prototype to make sure the idea would, you know, actually work technically.
 Nearly twenty years at this, and I've never done it this way 'round before — usually it's code first, find the market later.
 If *that's* not a great example of "success can hide a lot of failures", I don't know what is.

-"The core question is: Is this idea good enough to invest six months of company time plus whatever design work we need to commission to see if this works?"
+"The core question is: Is this idea good enough to invest a lot of time and," — I switch over to a spreadsheet labelled *Estimated MVP Costs* — "a *lot* of money in to see if it'll actually work?"

 A moment of nervous silence.